nicoaspra/lemniscateinstitute002/_services/calculus/DC-5.1-tangents-and-normals-to-plane-curves.md

 ## Normal to a Curve
 A line normal to a curve, on the other hand, is dependent on the tangent line.
 It is simply the line perpendicular to the tangent line.
 With this in mind, if we have already determined the slope of the tangent, we could easily solve for the slope of the normal line.

+{% include images.html
+    url= "DC/DC-5.1.4.png"
+    size= "250px"
+    caption = "Figure 4: Normal to a curve is the line perpendicular to the tangent line."
+%}

 If you could recall in Analytic Geometry, the slope of a perpendicular line is the negative reciprocal of the slope.
 Thus,

 {% include tcolorbox.html